Medically reviewed by Mary Lucas, RN

 To avoid dizziness, try avoiding caffeine, tobacco and alcohol while you use bupropion or other antidepressants.
 It can also help to avoid driving or operating machinery and practice standing up slowly when you need to get up.
 If necessary, you can use other items for support.

-If you feel dizzy during the daytime, you can also talk to your healthcare provider about using bupropion at night, which may help to reduce the severity of this side effect.
+If you feel dizzy during the daytime, you can also talk to your healthcare provider about taking Wellbutrin at night, which may help to reduce the severity of this side effect.

 Another relatively common side effect of bupropion users, 22.3 percent of people in clinical trials experienced excessive sweating — a significantly larger percentage than those given a non-therapeutic placebo.